 Thrive/CYFM Announcements for September

-Our children’s spiritual formation classes (Thrive) meet during the 10:30 service.
+Our children’s spiritual formation classes (Thrive) will begin meeting again on Sunday, September 9th during the 10:30 service.

 Calling football parking volunteers!

 Two volunteers are needed to staff our parking lot during each of OSU’s home football games.
 The lot fills up very quickly, so the shift is only 2-3 hours.

 This is a fun and easy way to help out at our biggest fundraiser of the year.
 Please contact Mikalene Guiser at firstname.lastname@example.org or 614-406-4224 to sign up for a game.

 Sept.
 1 vs Oregon State, Noon (Kaethe Sandman +1 needed)

 Sept.
 8 vs Rutgers, 3:30 PM (Mikalene Guiser + Tim Skinner)

 Sept.
 22 vs Tulane, Time TBD (2 needed)

 Oct.
 6 vs Indiana, Time TBD (2 needed)

 Oct.
 13 vs Minnesota, Time TBD (2 needed)